-Technology: The use of portable electronic devices (phones, laptops, iPads, etc.) not related to the course is not permitted during the lab discussion and procedures.
-However, you will need to use a smartphone or some similar device to take the Canvas quizzes and to scan in your lab report at the end of each lab.
+You will need to use a smartphone or some similar device to take the Canvas quizzes and to scan in your lab report at the end of each lab.
 Some lab activities may also require a phone or a laptop during the experiment.
 Speak with your instructor at the beginning of the semester if you do not own a suitable device so that alternative arrangements can be established.